alperyazar/alperyazar/follow.md

 # ➡️ Follow me

-I recommend following me on [LinkedIn](https://www.linkedin.com/in/alperyazar) or [Twitter](https://twitter.com/alper_yazar).
-I usually share my posts on these platforms.
+I recommend following me on [LinkedIn](https://www.linkedin.com/in/alperyazar).
+Usually, I share my posts on this platform.

 Here the list of my profiles on some platforms: